-Sandra Cisneros is a poet, short story writer, novelist, essayist, whose work explores the lives of the working-class.
-Her numerous awards include NEA fellowships in both poetry and fiction, the Texas Medal of the Arts, a MacArthur Fellowship, several honorary doctorates and national and international book awards, including Chicago’s Fifth Star Award, the PEN Center USA Literary Award and the National Medal of the Arts, awarded to her by President Obama in 2016.
-Most recently, she received the Ford Foundation’s Art of Change Fellowship, and recognized among The Frederick Douglass 200, and won the PEN/Nabokov Award for international literature.
+Sandra Cisneros is a poet, short story writer, novelist and essayist whose work explores the lives of the working-class.
+Her numerous awards include NEA fellowships in both poetry and fiction, the Texas Medal of the Arts, a MacArthur Fellowship, several honorary doctorates and national and international book awards, including Chicago’s Fifth Star Award, the PEN Center USA Literary Award, and the National Medal of the Arts awarded to her by President Obama in 2016.
+Most recently, she received the Ford Foundation’s Art of Change Fellowship and was recognized among The Frederick Douglass 200, and won the PEN/Nabokov Award for international literature.

 Her classic, coming-of-age novel, The House on Mango Street, has sold over six million copies, has been translated into over twenty languages, and is required reading in elementary, high school, and universities across the nation.